BrendonONeill/Portfolio-Revamp/README.md

 - Add more projects and designs
 - Make more custom styled cards to show off my css
-- I hope to be able to remove the bootstrap containers

 ## Working on

-- Cleaning up old CSS clashing with new CSS
 - Making the site more accessible
-- Fixing Bugs